 Helpful Hints to Make It Work

-Be understanding: Everyone has those days when everything seems to go wrong and bad moods are the result.
+Be understanding: Everyone has days when everything seems to go wrong and bad moods are the result.
 Try to be understanding and help one another through the hard times.
 Making it through the rough days builds stronger relationships.

-Establish Ground Rules: Roommates need to establish ground rules regarding the use of each other’s belongings, room cleaning, phone use, bill paying, entertaining guests, and study environment.
+Establish Ground Rules: Roommates need to establish ground rules regarding the use of each other’s belongings, room cleaning, phone use, entertaining guests, and study environment.
 Knowing where the other(s) stands on these matters prevents future disagreements.

 Discuss potential areas of conflict